jasp-stats/jaspBfpack/inst/help/BfpackCorrelation.md

 #### Plots
 - Manual hypothesis plots: Produces plots depicting the prior and posterior probabilities of the manual hypotheses
-- Posterior plot: Produces the posterior distribution(s) of the sampled correlation(s)
+- Prior and posterior plot: Produces the prior posterior distribution(s) of the sampled correlation(s)
 - Traceplot: Produces the traceplot(s) of the sampled correlation(s)

 #### Additional options: